AshiqSazid/music/README.md

 → Multimodal embeddings via **OpenL3** + **Transformers** for smart emotion and genre prediction.

 📈 **Virality Prediction**
-→ Predicts how viral your track could be using a **fine-tuned Random Forest model** on audio + metadata features.
+→ Predicts how viral your track could be using a  **fine-tuned Random Forest model** on audio + metadata features.also we can use **RAG** fro extracting from dataset to give the virality of score.

 🧠 **LLM-Powered Music Insights**
-→ Uses **Mistral/DeepSeek** via **Ollama** to generate human-like interpretations of your music’s structure, emotion, and trends.
+→ Uses  langchain and **Mistral/DeepSeek** via **Ollama** to generate human-like interpretations of your music’s structure, emotion, and trends.

 📄 **PDF + CSV Export**
 → Generates printable reports with mood, genre, instrument maps, and LLM insights.